kajal-rekha/cordemy/README.md

 - **Prisma**: A database toolkit for working with databases using TypeScript or JavaScript.
 - **Stripe**: A popular payment processing platform for secure and reliable payment transactions.
 - **NextAuth**: An authentication library for Next.js applications, providing secure authentication flows.
+- **Axios**: A popular JavaScript library for making HTTP requests, used for efficient data fetching and communication.
+- **Google Cloud Platform (GCP)**: A suite of cloud computing services for building and deploying applications.
 - **Tailwind CSS**: A utility-first CSS framework for creating responsive and customizable UI designs.
 - **clsx**: A utility for constructing CSS class names with conditional and dynamic styles.
-- **Axios**: A popular JavaScript library for making HTTP requests, used for efficient data fetching and communication.

 ## Installation